Upgrading Angular

 Migrate the material theme

-If you are working with material and have updated across Angular material versions that also have an update to the material specification, for example from the material specification 2 to 3, you may need to update your base theme if you are using any as those these target a specific specification, documentation here.
+If you are working with material and have updated across Angular material versions that also have an update to the material specification, for example from the material specification 2 to 3, you may need to update your base theme if you are using any, as those target a specific specification, documentation here.
 In our scenario we had the deeppurple-amber.css as the base and we chose to move over to azure-blue.css.

 Migrate control flow syntax